 The 1990s was a period of transition in terms of the types of coating specified.
 IMO resolution A798 (19), adopted on 23rd November 1995, mandated guidelines for the selection, application and maintenance of corrosion prevention systems in dedicated seawater ballast tanks - critical vessel areas that can have a huge effect on a vessel’s structural integrity and long term asset value.

 Stolt Tankers B.V. were one of the leaders in the adoption of good anticorrosion protection practices and were insightful enough to insist on the specification of >9% Aluminium pigmented abrasion resistant pure epoxy anticorrosive (Intershield® 300) to deliver on their performance expectations.
-This was a bold decision at the time due to the increased investment needed, but this decision has been repaid many times over with zero repairs needed in the first 20 years’ service.
+This was a bold decision at the time due to the increased investment needed, but this decision has been repaid many times over with zero repairs needed in the first 23 years’ service following inspection in 2020.

 Water ballast tanks are an integral part of the operations of most commercial cargo carrying ships.
 Although these areas are not specifically revenue earning, the protection of these large areas is very important.
 If left poorly protected the resulting corrosion can have a negative impact on the value of a vessel.
 It could, in some cases, result in the need for expensive, complex maintenance and steelwork replace-ment and in extreme cases could result in structural integrity failure in-service.
 Whilst the outer hull, external deck and super structure can be routinely visually inspected to ensure a ‘good’ appearance; lifting the hatches of the water ballast tanks is not as routine and is often done with trepidation.
 Reducing this worry is possible throughout the lifetime of the vessel if the owner has peace of mind that the best available coating technology had been applied at Newbuilding.
 Prevention of corrosion is one of the most important aspects of maintaining vessel safety together with preserving asset values.
 Water ballast tanks are unique environments and what the coating system is exposed to depends on whether the vessel is fully laden or in ballast or partially ballast conditions.
 It is often wrongly assumed that corrosion is only an issue when the water ballasted tanks are full of sea water.
 In fact, partially filled tanks cause just as much an issue if not more.
 The upper coated surfaces including the deck head are exposed to warm humid salty conditions which being fully aerated are perfect for highlighting and exploiting any weakness in the coating system.
 In these conditions, the zinc anodes of a cathodic protection system that are often used to assist in the corrosion protection are ineffective as they are not immersed in the sea water electrolyte.